-In the 10th episode of Scotland’s Choice, Drew is joined by Alison Thewliss MP and former MP Roger Mullin to discuss Scotland’s Finances.
+In this episode, Drew is joined by Alison & Roger to discuss Scotland’s Finances.

 During the 2014 referendum, much was made of Scotland’s finances by the Unionist campaigners.
 We all heard the arguments asserting that Scotland is subsidised by Westminster, we are too reliant on oil, and, perhaps most prominently, that we didn’t have a clue when it came to currency.

 These points are discussed (and ultimately proved wrong) in many episodes of Scotland’s Choice.
 In this episode, for example, Drew outlines that the SNP’s policy on currency is to introduce a new Scottish currency when the time is right (though, that will be a matter for the new, democratically elected Government of an Independent Scotland to decide).